rv0lt/Docker-K8s-WebApp/README.md

 If the cloud provided being used provides load balancing we could see the address to see the web by typing:

     kubectl get services -n webapp

+Otherwise, we can do port-forward in the cluster with:

+    kubectl port-forward service/webapp -n webapp 5000:5000

+And then you can access localhost:5000

 Finally, to clean the cluster, stop it with